egor-baranov/Emojihouse/README.md

 # 🏠 Emojihouse

-This is a messanger inspired by Telegram and Clubhouse that allows you to communicate with other people using only emojis.
+This is a messenger inspired by Telegram and Clubhouse that allows you to communicate with other people using only emojis.
 You can also invite your friends using a key that also consists of emojis.

+The main feature of this app is that

 ## Key features
-* Social network functionality: you can create
+* Social network functionality: account creation, creation of chat, joining by invite links into existing chats and sending messages
 * Server side powered by Google Firebase
-* Invite links consisting of 6 emojis

 ## Architecture
 ![image](https://user-images.githubusercontent.com/49813134/110195864-5cd75a00-7e51-11eb-97af-f3b65695a0d4.png)